xtao-org/jsonhilo/README.md

   * in `openObject`/`openArray` handlers the lowest depth reported will be 1 -- we entered a top-level object/array and are now at depth 1
   * in `closeObject`/`closeArray` handlers the lowest depth reported will be 0 -- we exited a top-level object/array and are now at depth 0 (top-level)

-### Events
+### Basic events

-There are 4 event handlers without arguments which indicate start and end of structures:
+The basic usage of `JsonHigh` involves 4 event handlers without arguments which indicate start and end of structures:

 * `openArray`: an array started (`[`)
 * `closeArray`: an array ended (`]`)